Wang Film Productions

 - International Co Production: Inspector Gadget, Transformers: Go-Bots The Bionicle films, The Brave Little Toaster and most of their Hanna-Barbara work.

-- Limited Animation: Most of their Hanna-Barbera projects for the most part.
-Carried over to the majority of their other 80s work due to those connections.
+- Limited Animation: Most of their Hanna-Barbera projects, which as a side-effect, was carried over to the majority of their other work from the 1980s.
 They got better during the 90s.

 - Medium Blending: Featured in The Land Before Time sequels they did.
-Also present in TRON, Courage, Winx Club, The Pagemaster, Ferngully, The Twisted Tales of Felix the Cat, Bionicle 3 (Albeit as an effects screw-up), Dino Breaker, Buzz Lightyear of Star Command (not directly though) and Phineas and Ferb (occasionally).
+Also present in TRON, Courage, Winx Club, The Pagemaster, Ferngully, The Twisted Tales of Felix the Cat, Bionicle 3 (Albeit as an effects screw-up), Dino Breaker, Buzz Lightyear of Star Command (not directly though), Rebuild of Evangelion and Phineas and Ferb (occasionally).

 - Motion Capture: Xcalibur.
 Some scenes in Bionicle: The Legend Reborn also contain this.